Jews' Hospital, Whitechapel (East End)

 The Victorian Jewish Writers Project tells a story of the Jewish people.
 Jews have played a prominent part in British history and culture, a fact that is too often ignored both in scholarship on Britain and in scholarship on Jews and Judaism.
 Despite being overlooked by scholars, British Jews were extremely prolific writers, leaving behind a treasury of literary materials showcasing their lives, interests, and concerns.
 Thanks to the pioneering efforts of researchers who have scoured archives and museums in order to publish books and articles, authors like Zangwill and Aguilar are increasingly becoming known to scholars and students of the nineteenth century.
 VJWP makes these authors accessible once more to anyone with an interest in Anglo-Jewry.
 In some cases, this means providing information about books and authors who lived in Victorian Britain.
 In most cases, we are able to provide full-text scans of works by nineteenth-century British Jews.
 Ultimately, we want VJWP to be an open resource that presents and examines archival information on this fascinating but understudied period of Jewish history.

 VJWP is built using a customized instance of CollectionBuilder, CSV-oriented metadata manager.
 Since VJWP focuses predominantly on books written by Victorian Jews, we collect metadata about these books in a CSV file and process that information through CollectionBuilder.
 Then, we attempt to find publicly available digitally scanned editions of the books to add to our collection.
 When we are able to find full-text resources for items, the metadata record will link to where VJWP found the item.
 In addition to bibliographic data, our goal is to provide analysis of the period and the main figures who lived through it.
-Therefore, the site is organized into three “exhibits”: Exhibit I is the Romantic Period, Exhibit II is the Victorian Period, and Exhibit III is the Modern Period.
+Therefore, the site is organized into three “exhibits”: Exhibit I is the Romantic Period, Exhibit II is the Victorian Period, and Exhibit III is the Edwardian Period.
 Each exhibit consists of a list of People, Places, Ideas, and Items.
 Prominent persons are listed under “People,” and major authors have links to their own pages where you can find information about their lives and links to their works.
 Prominent places like Jewish schools and synagogues can be found under “Places.”
 “Ideas” lists concepts popular in the time period that would have affected the authors of the exhibit in question.
 Finally, “Items” is a bibliography of the books in the section with links to their specific VJWP page.

-Brandon Katzir is the Systems and Discovery Librarian at Smith College in Northampton, Massachusetts.
+Dr. Brandon Katzir is the Director of Systems Administration at the University of Rhode Island Libraries.
+He began his career as an Assistant Professor of English and his most recent academic appointment has been as a Senior Lecturer of Computer Science and Information Technology.
 He received his Ph.D from Louisiana State University in 2017 and his MLIS from the University of Oklahoma in 2022.
-His research explores a range of Jewish topics, including the Jewish rhetorical tradition in the medieval period as well as Jewish writing in English and Yiddish in nineteenth- and twentieth-century Britain and America.
-He is the co-editor of the Victorian Jewish Writers Project.
+He is an avid Python programmer, and his academic research explores a range of Jewish topics, including the Jewish literary tradition in the medieval period as well as Jewish writing in English and Yiddish in nineteenth- and twentieth-century Britain and America.
+He is the co-editor of the Victorian Jewish Writers Project and a chosid of the Lubavitcher Rebbe.